R-Ladies: Organization

 R-Ladies meetings are organized around workshops and talks, led by people that identify as female or as gender minorities (including but not limited to cis/trans women, trans men, non-binary, genderqueer, agender, pangender, two-spirt, gender-fluid, neutrois).
-The organization is coordinated, but decentralized, and new chapters can be founded by anyone using the publicly available “starter-kit”.
+The organization is coordinated by the Global Team.
+The chapters, however, operate decentralized and new chapters can be founded by anyone using the publicly available "starter-kit".

 R-Ladies groups aim to promote a culture of inclusion within their events and community.
 In addition, they promote gender equality and diversity in conferences, in the workplace, collaboration among gender minorities, and analysis of data about women.

+The Directory is a public directory listing 1,267 profiles of R-Ladies (in 2024).
+R-Ladies Global also showcases blogs written and maintained by their members.

-R-Ladies also collaborates with other projects, such as NASA Datanauts.
+R-Ladies also collaborates with other projects, such as NASA Datanauts or PyLadies.

 Gabriela de Queiroz

-Gabriela de Queiroz is a chief data scientist at IBM, the founder of the global R-Ladies and AI Inclusive organizations.
+Gabriela de Queiroz is the Director of AI at Microsoft and the founder of first R-Ladies chapter, AI Inclusive and co-founder of R-Ladies Global.
+Before, she also worked at IBM as a chief data scientist.

+Early life and education

 She was raised in Brazil and received her bachelor's degree in statistics from Rio de Janeiro State University.
-She has a master’s in epidemiology at Oswaldo Cruz Foundation and another one in statistics at California State University, East Bay.
+She has a master’s in epidemiology at Oswaldo Cruz Foundation and another one in statistics at California State University, East Bay. de Queiroz moved to the United States in 2012 to begin her master's degree in statistics at California State University, East Bay.